MarwaAbdelbasit/Ecomerce/README.md

 <h4>3-Cart control<h4>
 <p>--do we have to make (add/remove/clear) cart or it will be enough to be in frontEnd and it will be add
-when user make checkout as order</p>
+when user make checkout as order as we see in many sites if you add to cart then leave nothing saved</p>